-• the container is able to determine that it is not passivation capable by inspecting its type, then the container automatically detects the problem and treats it as a deployment problem, as defined in Section 12.4, "Problems detected automatically by the container".
+• the container is able to determine that it is not passivation capable by inspecting its type, then the container automatically detects the problem and treats it as a deployment problem.

 In some cases, the container is not able to determine whether a producer method or field is passivation capable.
 If a producer method or field which declares a passivating scope returns an unserializable object at runtime, the container must throw an IllegalProductException.
 If a producer method or field of scope @Dependent returns an unserializable object for injection into an injection point that requires a passivation capable dependency, the container must throw an IllegalProductException